-The 35th running of the Freihofer’s Run for Women 5K, and IAAF Silver Label Road Race saw Kenya’s two-time IAAF World Cross Country Championships winner Emily Chebet prevail in a time of 15:26 on the streets of downtown Albany, New York state, on Saturday (1).
+The 35th running of the Freihofer’s Run for Women 5km, an IAAF Silver Label Road Race, saw Kenya’s two-time world cross-country champion Emily Chebet prevail in a time of 15:26 on the streets of downtown Albany, New York state, on Saturday (1).

 In 2010, Chebet had set the Freihofer’s course record of 15:12, an exceptional time on the rolling Albany course, but temperatures in the mid-80s (approaching 30 degrees Celsius) on this occasion prompted Chebet to opt for a tactical strategy rather than an all-out assault on her own course mark.

 From the gun, she settled in behind Chemtai and Ochichi, allowing them to control the pace and, perhaps, entertain thoughts of claiming the victory as they went through a first kilometre in 3:09 and an opening mile in 5:05.

 Behind the three leaders, a small pack gave chase, a group that included Ethiopians Amane Gobena, Merima Mohammed and Zemzem Ahmed, plus Burundi’s Diane Nukuri Johnson and New Jersey’s surprising Amy Van Alstine.

 The rolling hills just past the first mile quickly determined that the Kenyan trio would be almost certainly the ones on the podium.

 Chemtai continued to maintain the momentum, with Ochichi on her shoulder and Chebet tucked in behind, and a significant amount of daylight started to be seen between these three and the few remaining chasers.